-I was a left-handed woman, wife and mother in apparent good health.
-I ate reasonably well, was physically active, had annual checkups, practiced meditation and yoga, attended church regularly, volunteered in the community and even read to 4 year olds weekly!
+In February of 2003, I was a left-handed woman, wife and mother in apparent good health.
+I ate reasonably well, was physically active, had annual checkups, practiced meditation and yoga, attended church regularly, and volunteered in the community.

-A nationally respected writer, author, educator, cancer advocate and inspirational speaker, Ruth contributes her time, her resources and her talents, bringing a timeless message to diverse audiences, about the one constant in life -- change.
+A mountain climber, writer, author, educator, cancer advocate and inspiring presenter, Ruth contributes her time, her resources and her talents, bringing a timeless message to diverse audiences, about the one constant in life -- change.

 A graduate of the University of Minnesota, Ruth has served as a kindergarten teacher, children's choir director, aerobics instructor, international travel guide and volunteer coordinator.
 Her 25+ years of public speaking experience includes work with the Guthrie Theater in Minneapolis.
-Encountering a life changing cancer diagnosis in 2003 lead Ruth to the most demanding role of her life—that of an advocate for cancer research, integrative cancer care for patients and role model for managing change with integrity and grace.
-Today, Ruth shares her unique and profound story of faith and courage in facing all of the change that life brings.
+Encountering a life changing cancer diagnosis in 2003 lead Ruth to her most demanding role— stepping boldly into life as an amputee.

 Out of a deep sense of gratitude, Ruth donates all speaking fees and proceeds from the sale of her book and other Hourglass merchandise to support cancer research, awareness and advocacy.
 Read more.